Jimmy062006/hcalory-control/README.md

 ## hcalory-control

-A little tool to control BLE-capable Hcalory heaters.
+An unofficial little tool to control BLE-capable Hcalory heaters.
 This has only been tested on the Hcalory W1 model.

 ### CLI Usage